MarcelJurtz/GitTutorial/README_EN.md

 As shown earlier, you need to add the first characters of the commits checksum to identify the commit.
 This command should only be used with caution, since it changes the commit-history.

+## Conventions & Good Practices

+To keep repositories as clear as possible, you should follow some general rules in naming commits and branches.

+### Commits

+Commits should be written under considering the following:

+* Keep it short and simple
+* Begin with a normalized set of verbs, written in present tense, for example: *add*, *remove*, *update*

+### Branches

+It is useful to use a short and precise formulation here as well.
+Often, a verb as prefix is used to describe the purpose of the branch.
+For example: *add/feature_a*, *remove/feature_b*.

+When contributing to public projects, you should also check the previous commits to adjust to the organization of the other authors.

 ## Alternatives